xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 \text{question} \rightarrow \text{CoT} \rightarrow \text{final answer}
 $$

-nostalgebraist accurately notes that this causal scheme is neither necessary nor sufficient for CoT faithfulness, and further, that it is not necessarily even a desirable property[^5].
-If the model knows what the final answer ought to be before CoT, but makes a misstep in its reasoning, we might still hope that it responds with the correct answer, disregarding the chain of thought when giving a final answer.
+nostalgebraist accurately notes that this causal scheme is neither necessary nor sufficient for CoT faithfulness, and further, that it is not necessarily even a desirable property.[^5] If the model knows what the final answer ought to be before CoT, but makes a misstep in its reasoning, we might still hope that it responds with the correct answer, disregarding the chain of thought when giving a final answer.

 Lanham et al. call the behavior where models decide on their answer before generating reasoning *post-hoc reasoning*.
-To model post-hoc reasoning, we add another node to the causal scheme:
+To model post-hoc reasoning, we add another step to the causal chain:

 $$
 \text{question} \rightarrow \textbf{pre-computed answer} \rightarrow \dots
 $$

-The ellipses above are intentionally ambiguous---it is not a priori clear how the model's pre-computed answer will causally influence the model's final answer.
-Its influence could pass through the chain of thought, skip it entirely, or some combination of the two.
+Note the ellipses above are ambiguous---it is not a priori clear how the model's pre-computed answer will causally influence the model's final answer.
+Its influence could pass through the chain of thought, skip it entirely, or do some combination of the two.

 Going forward, it's important to be rigorous about how we define post-hoc reasoning.
 I use the following definition, emphasizing the causal role of the pre-computed answer: